 Opening Hours: Monday – Friday (12pm – 3pm, 6pm-9pm); Saturday (6pm – 9pm)

 There isn’t any such thing as too many Italian restaurants in Sydney.
-But Sydney certainly tests that rule.
+But the city certainly tests that rule.
 You don’t want a list of 40 best Italian eateries in Sydney because that would just be too… stupid.
+But still, if you’re asking after the very best Italian restaurant Sydney has to offer, you’ll rightfully get many different answers.

 Rest assured that just because it’s not on this list, doesn’t mean it’s not worth going too.
-Buffalo Dining Club in Darlinghurst is a must, especially for lovers of great Italian cheeses.
-Chester Wight in Potts Point holds a special place in our hearts.
-Pendolino in the historic Strand Arcade is always a good time.
-Bistecca is an incredible Italian steakhouse that does up some of the best steak in Sydney.
+Chester White in Potts Point holds a special place in our hearts.
 Ciciabella can hardly do any wrong, whether it’s in Bondi or Parramatta.
 A Tavola is a sure-shot favourite for group dining and dates.
 Kindred is another standout for the inner-city.
-And Beppi’s… well Beppi’s on Yurong street, like Machiavelli, is one of the most influential and well regarded Italian restaurants the city has ever seen.
+And Beppi’s… well Beppi’s on Yurong street, like Machiavelli and Pendolino, is one of the most influential and well regarded Italian restaurants the city has ever seen.

 Every Sydney Italian Restaurant You Need To Know – Frequently Asked Questions